a2o/snoopy/doc/RELEASING-HOWTO.md

     edit ChangeLog

-2. Edit the `README.md` file, update the latest release version (to the upcoming release version):
+2. Edit the `README.md` file, update:
+- The latest shown release version
+- The latest release version in URLs right next to the edit above
+- Add the latest release to the `News` section:

     edit README.md